Duet3D/Duet3Bootloader/README.md

 ## Build instructions

 Duet3Bootloader is built from several Github projects.
 You need to use compatible branches of these projects.
-As at 20 May 2020, the latest source code is on these branches:
+As at 1 April 2023 the latest stable source code is on these branches:

 - Duet3Bootloader: dev
 - RRFLibraries: 3.4-dev